HipoFinance/contract/README.md

 This step is usually handled by the **Driver** automatically.
 When the previous in-progress validation round finishes, the driver will send the `stake_coins` message for pending deposits.

-> Alternatively a simple text message with the comment `s` may be sent to the treasury by the staker.
+> Alternatively, a simple text message with the comment `s` may be sent to the treasury by the staker.
 Note that this most likely happens automatically, however it's available here to make the protocol permission-less: in the unlikely case that the driver doesn't work as expected, the user can drive the protocol forward.

 ### Send Tokens